-• Targeted work in the nurture provision to develop social skills.

-• Focused class, small group or individual interventions designed by class teachers in consultation with the Learning Mentor and SENCo.

-• Learning Mentor support in small group or 1-1 sessions on areas such as anger management, friendships, self-esteem.

-• Referral to other services who may be able to meet more complex needs e.g. Parent Support Advisers, CAMHS, Behaviour Support Team.
-This would normally be done through the Common Assessment Framework (CAF) process.
+- Targeted work in the nurture provision to develop social skills. - Focused class, small group or individual interventions designed by class teachers in consultation with the Learning Mentor and SENDCo. - Learning Mentor support in small group or 1-1 sessions on areas such as anger management, friendships, self-esteem. - Referral to other services who may be able to meet more complex needs.